DREAM-High

 • Contact Us

-• DREAM-High Summer 2021
+• DREAM-High Summer 2024

 • News

-Back to Course Outline
+Back to Course Modules

 Discovering Patterns in Breast Cancer Data

 This image summarizes a lot of breast cancer clinical and genomic data.
 The first 11 rows characterize the patients' tumors.
-In the red and green "heatmap," genes (rows) and patient tissue samples (columns) are organized to highlight patterns.
+In the red and green "heat map," genes (rows) and patient tissue samples (columns) are organized to highlight patterns.
 Each column represents data from a single breast cancer patient.

 For example, "Basal" tumors are aggressive and often have a "BRCA1" gene mutation.
 The remaining rows describe the expression levels of genes relative to the average expression of all genes.
 Red indicates elevated expression, and green indicates reduced expression.